sparesparrow/mcp-prompts/MIGRATION.md

 - **`mcp-prompts-meta`**: The central hub for the project.
 It will contain high-level documentation, roadmap, contribution guides, and shared CI/CD workflows.
 - **`mcp-prompts-contracts`**: A language-agnostic repository for API and data structure definitions (using Zod schemas and OpenAPI).
 This will be published as an NPM package.
-- **`mcp-prompts-collection`**: A versioned repository for the prompt collection and catalog.
+- **`mcp-prompts-catalog`**: A versioned repository for the prompt collection and catalog.
 This will be published as both an NPM package and a Cargo crate.
 - **`mcp-prompts-ts`**: The primary TypeScript server implementation.
 - **`mcp-prompts-rs`**: The native Rust implementation (used by the Android app).
 - **`mcp-prompts-pg`**: A dedicated repository for the PostgreSQL storage adapter, including `pgvector` integration.